Cherreads

 "Exactly," Ella said, pointing at him.
 "That's also why the Cult rumour got spread so much.
 He had to have learned all of it from somewhere."

 "Viable theory," Neil said with his eyes closed.
-Then opening them he added, "But I sensed a connection with the Order in that man…"
+Then, opening them, he added, "But I sensed a connection with the Order in that man…"

 A gripping silence fell upon the table with the mention of that name.
 The Order was the yin to the yang known as the Eye.
 They were once one but split up after the second great war nearly a thousand years ago.